martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

 4. Click **Add query** and then **Create** to save the group.

 5. Go to **Device configuration**, then **Profiles**.
 You can modify an existing custom profile or create a new one.

+### Deploy or assign to groups

+Once you have created your groups, you'll need to push configuration settings to the devices in your groups.

 #### Create a new device configuration profile